XamarinUniversity/build2018-labs/lab2/README.md

 ## Part 2: Add Speech Services

-Now that the app is talking to Azure, let's utilize another Azure service to give some more features to the app - translating speech into text.
+Now that the app is talking to Azure, let's use another Azure service to give some more features to the app - translating speech into text.

 You will be using two NuGet based plug-ins for this:

-1. [Xam.Plugin.SimpleAudioRecorder](https://www.nuget.org/packages/Xam.Plugin.SimpleAudioRecorder/0.3.0-beta) to record audio on the device in a cross-platform fashion.
+1. [Xam.Plugin.SimpleAudioRecorder](https://www.nuget.org/packages/Xam.Plugin.SimpleAudioRecorder/) to record audio on the device in a cross-platform fashion.
 This component is open source and you can check out the implementation [here](https://github.com/adrianstevens/Xamarin-Plugins).

-2. [Plugin.SpeechToText](https://www.nuget.org/packages/Plugin.SpeechToText/0.1.0-beta) to call Azure and translate the recorded speech to text using the [Bing Speech API](https://azure.microsoft.com/en-us/services/cognitive-services/speech/).
+2. [Plugin.SpeechToText](https://www.nuget.org/packages/Plugin.SpeechToText/) to call Azure and translate the recorded speech to text using the [Bing Speech API](https://azure.microsoft.com/en-us/services/cognitive-services/speech/).
 Note that while the Azure service supports multiple languages, this specific component only works for spoken English.

 The lab uses this component for convenience since it's mostly boiler plate code, but it's useful to look at the technique used.